top of page

 image.png

 According to the JSPCA's managing director, cats are the hardest animals to be adopted.
 Grassroots rescues are doing their best with limited resources.
-The JSPCA (Jamaica Society for the Prevention of Cruelty to Animals), the island’s most well-known facility, isn’t no-kill, in fact, there are times animals are euthanised simply because there’s no space.
+The JSPCA (Jamaica Society for the Prevention of Cruelty to Animals), the island’s most well-known facility, isn’t no-kill, in fact, there are times animals are euthanised because there’s no space.

 This is why rescue efforts like OnlyPaws Cat Rescue matter so much.
 Change is possible, it starts with awareness, action and support.